miscellaneous-mice/WSL_NVIM/README.md

 - Install the plugins from tpm using this shortcut ```prefix I``` (Prefix for default is ```CTRL + b```)
 - You can find the shortcuts of TMUX [here](https://www.redhat.com/sysadmin/introduction-tmux-linux)

-## Installtion of neovim and turning into a ide
+## Installation of neovim and turning into a ide
 - This installation guide is for C++ & python.
 If you want others you can follow this [tutorials for beginners](https://www.youtube.com/playlist?list=PLsz00TDipIffreIaUNk64KxTIkQaGguqn)
 - First git clone the repo.
 Installtion guide is give [here](https://github.com/neovim/neovim/blob/master/INSTALL.md#install-from-source)
 ```